machinaut/vivado-docker/README.md

 ### Caveats

+- IP address is hardcoded in makefile -- that needs to be changed
 - kinda ugly in how it launches `socat` and xQuartz
 - leaves `socat` process hanging around
 - `socat` is unsecure -- I'm pretty sure just about anyone can connect